Background

 - Improved education and knowledge

-The Watershed Security Strategy will focus on freshwater resources, including both groundwater and surface water.
+The Watershed Security Strategy will primarily focus on freshwater resources, including both groundwater and surface water.
 Several ongoing projects will inform the development of the Watershed Security Strategy, including:

 - Work to implement the recommendations of the Auditor General’s report on improving drinking water management and source water protection.